mnylc/mnylc.github.io/pages/services/resource-sharing.md

 ### Overview
 Yellow Cards allow patrons to search for a specific book or any other item at another METRO member institution.
 Blue cards allow users to search across entire subject areas at METRO member libraries.

 Both types of METRO cards are available by order.
-Please contact Mark Parson at (212) 228-2320, extension 7121.
+Please contact Mark Parson at [mparson@metro.org](mailto:mparson@metro.org), or (212) 228-2320 ext 7121.

 ### How to Use Yellow Cards
 The Yellow Card gives library users access to individual titles from other METRO member libraries.